marinovic/postgres-decoderbufs/README.md

     add-apt-repository "deb http://ftp.debian.org/debian testing main contrib" && apt-get update apt-get install -y libprotobuf-c-dev=1.2.1-1+b1

+When updating the ProtoBuf definition, also install the ProtoBuf C compiler:

+    apt-get install -y protobuf-c-compiler=1.2.*

-The above are taken from the Debezium [docker images](https://github.com/debezium/docker-images).
+The above are taken from the Debezium [container images](https://github.com/debezium/docker-images).

 #### Other Linux distributions

 You just need to make sure the above software packages (_or some flavour thereof_) are installed for your distro.
 Note that the last step from the above sequence is only required for Debian to be able to install `libprotobuf-c-dev:1.2.1`

+### Getting the source code

+If you have all of the above prerequisites installed, clone this git repo to build from source:

+    git clone https://github.com/debezium/postgres-decoderbufs.git
+    cd postgres-decoderbufs

+### Optional: Re-generating ProtoBuf code

+This is only needed after changes to the ProtoBuf definition (_proto/pg_logicaldec.proto):

+    cd proto
+    protoc-c --c_out=../src/proto pg_logicaldec.proto
+    cd ..

+Commit the generated files to git then.

 ### Building and installing decoderbufs

-If you have all of the above prerequisites installed, clone this git repo to build from source.
-If you have multiple postgres versions installed, you can select which version to install by altering your `$PATH` to point to the right version.
+If you have multiple Postgres versions installed, you can select which version to install decoderbufs into by altering your `$PATH` to point to the right version.
 Then `make` and `make install` for each version.
 Here is an example:

-    git clone https://github.com/debezium/postgres-decoderbufs.git
-    cd postgres-decoderbufs
     # Install for Postgres 9.6 if I have multiple local versions
     export PATH=/usr/lib/postgresql/9.6/bin:$PATH
     make